Academic year: India

-The Diwali break begins in either October or November, depending on the month Diwali occurs in that year.
-It lasts for about one week or two days.
-Christmas break starts on the last week of December (22nd or 23rd) and ends on the first week of January (5th) or might last for only two days and a one-day break for the New Year.
-The festivals Dusherra and Sankranti are also given holidays for half a month or four days.
+In South India, The Diwali break begins in either October or November, depending on the month Diwali occurs in that year.
+It lasts for about three days to one week depending on the state/union territory.
+Christmas break starts on the last week of December (22nd or 23rd) and ends on the first week of January (5th) or might last for only two days and a one-day break for the New Year again depending on the state/union territory.
+The festivals Dusherra and Sankranti are also given holidays for half a month and four days respectively which can vary again based on state/union territory.

-In Tamil Nadu, one day leave is given for Deepavali.
-Tamil Nadu celebrates Pongal festival(Thai Pongal): It is a four-day festival which, according to the Tamil calendar, is usually celebrated from January 14 to January 17.
+In Tamil Nadu, a southern state, a one-day holiday is given for Diwali.
+Tamil Nadu celebrates the Pongal festival (Thai Pongal), a 4-day festival which, according to the Tamil calendar, is usually celebrated from January 14 to January 17.